junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 **CRITICAL: IMPLEMENT ONE SECTION AT A TIME**

 1. Work on a single section of the current phase plan at a time (e.g., Section 1.1, then 1.2, etc.)
+2. Before starting implementation:
+   - Check `hld/test-environment-config.md` for required test accounts and credentials
+   - Ensure all necessary test configurations are available
+   - Request any missing credentials from the human supervisor
-2. For each section, complete the full implementation cycle before moving to the next section:
+3. For each section, complete the full implementation cycle before moving to the next section:

    1. Setup the functionality locally
    2. Create and run local tests